 People Play Figures

 This is an award-winning toy and for good reason: it is an open-ended dream.
-There are limitless possibilities for families to be created and social situations to play out.
+There are unlimited possibilities and social situations to play out.
 This toy is special (it’s also filled with math learning, too) and perfect if your child needs generic play people for their games.
 Trust me on this one.

 Magnetic Maze